fregante/animate-prop/readme.md

 This is a very simple and low-level function tween/animate/update a value over time.
 If you're looking for something that updates DOM elements directly, try the excellent but 60 times heavier [TweenLite](https://greensock.com/tweenlite) (+its CSS Plugin).

+Originally from the article ["Animation with HTML5 Canvas"](http://codular.com/animation-with-html5-canvas), where you can see more examples.

 ## Usage

 ```js